fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 >Select 'Functions' from the ![](.guides/img/rocket.png) Rocket menu at the top to load some code or restore it if you mess it up.

 Now take a look at the code and preview it.
-We'll disect the code to see what functions are all about.
+We'll dissect the code to see what functions are all about.
 ---
 title: What is a function
 files: []